codership/documentation/galeracluster/source/reference.rst

 .. rubric:: Variable Reference
 .. _`ref-vars`:

 Defining persistent configurations in Galera Cluster is done through the underlying database server, using the ``[mysqld]`` unit in the ``my.cnf`` configuration file.
-These chapters provide reference gudies to the base replication status and configuration variables as well as the specific wsrep Provider options implemented through the Galera Replication Plugin.
+These chapters provide reference guides to the base replication status and configuration variables as well as the specific wsrep Provider options implemented through the Galera Replication Plugin.

 - :doc:`mysqlwsrepoptions`